cyverse/operation-sanity/readme.md

 ##To do:

 ###Easy:
-- get phantomJS working: "Given PhantomJS as the default browser"
+- get phantomJS working instead of firefox: "Given PhantomJS as the default browser"
 	- probably have to add to requirements.txt
+	- this is maybe hard
+	- maybe make the browser choice a persona attribute
 - how to launch into specific scenario within a big feature?
+- make launch instance scenario also name the instance "BDD-Instance"
 - parameterize cloud provider and project name as persona attributes
+- condense steps such as these into a single step:
+`Then I should see "Projects" within 10 seconds`
+    `When I press "Projects"`
+    - this pattern is all over the place and could reduce the total code
+    - "I see and press "Projects"
+    - this step would use context.exec_steps

 ###Hard: